 X Other:

 Specify: Community Research to create equity indicators report for Charlotte.

-The data will be analyzed by staff at the Urban Institute to produce the equity indicators report, and then shared with the general public.
+The data will be analyzed by staff at the Urban Institute to produce the equity indicators report, and then shared with the general public via an interactive data dashboard.